LuggaPugga/better-captcha/README.md

 Framework-agnostic wrappers for CAPTCHA providers that share the same lifecycle, render flow, and control handle so you can swap vendors without touching your UI.

-> [!WARNING]
-> This library is in early development and is not production ready yet.
-Expect breaking API changes while the provider surface stabilises.

 ## Installation

 Install the package for your framework: